Internships, Research, Study Abroad

 Will I get paid for an internship?

 Given the field and laboratory skills that many ENSC students have, chances are good that one can find a paid opportunity.
-Over the past three years, over 71% of our interns have been paid while completing internships.
+Typically over 2/3's of our interns have been paid while completing internships.

 Do I get course credit for an internship?